opendrone/arduino-projects/catchCoins/README.md

 ----------

 1. Connect the arduino to the LCD Board
+2. Connect the buzzer, the LED, the tilt sensor (optional)
-2. get the code in your sketchbook folder
+3. get the code in your sketchbook folder
-3. update the values to load the librarie with your pins
+4. update the pins values to make it work with your hardware

 Info
 ----